qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 .. _defining_symbols:

-If you click on the first level in the :guilabel:`Symbol layers` dialog on the left side, it's possible to define basic parameters like :guilabel:`Size`, :guilabel:`Transparency`, :guilabel:`Color` and :guilabel:`Rotation`.
+If you click on the first level in the :guilabel:`Symbol layers` dialog on the left side, it's possible to define basic parameters like :guilabel:`Size`, :guilabel:`Transparency`, :guilabel:`colour` and :guilabel:`Rotation`.
 Here, the layers are joined together.